dablelv/abbrs/README.md

 # Synopsis
 This project aims to list common identifier abbreviations to help coders write concise and easy to read code.

-The identifier is arranged in multiple files with the first letter, but some similar words will be filed in separate files, for instance the abbreviations of object type in file "object.toml".
+The identifier is arranged in multiple files with the first letter, but some similar words will be filed in independent files, for instance the abbreviations of object type in file "object_type.toml".
 ```
 # This is a TOML document about the abbreviations of object type.
 [object_type]